picatz/slipstream/README.md

 # create a new stream
 stream = Slipstream.create

-# if blocking, nothing will be read or printed
-print stream.read

 # fork'd processes can observe the stream
 child = fork do
   loop do